-One Pa per 70 Marks Time: 6 Hours (3+3)

-Unitwis e Weightage

-Unit Period Marks
+Unit Content Period Marks

 1 Modeling in Relief (Clay and plaster of Paris) 50 25

 2 Modeling in Round (clay and plaster of Paris 50 25

 3 Portfolio Assessment 48 25

-148 70
+Total 148 70

-Unit 1: Modeling in relief 50 Pds.
+Unit 1: Modeling in relief

+50Pds

-Unit 2: Modeling in round 50 Pds.
+Unit 2: Modeling in round

+50Pds

-Unit 3: Portfolio Assessment 48 Pds.
+Unit 3: Portfolio Assessment

-a) Record of the entire year's performance from sketch to finished product (10 Marks)

-(b) Four pieces of work prepared during the course selected by the candidate e and certified by
+48Pds

-(b) Four pieces of work prepared during the course selected by the candidate and certified by the school authorities as work executed in the school are to be placed before the examiners for assessment.
+- a) Record of the entire year's performance from sketch to finished product.
+Four pieces of work prepared during the course selected by the candidate. - b) One selected piece based on Indian folk Art (Sculpture- Round or Relief)

 - Use of clay composition in hollow for baking. - Modelling of simplified human figures, birds, animals and plants in relief and round.
 Geometrical shapes like cube, cone, cylinder, etc., and their composition in relief as an exercise in design study of textures.
 Use of plaster of Paris.
-10 Marks